With heavy hearts, we announce that Covenant Harbor has delayed the start of summer camp for 2020 and cancelled all

 There is only so much you can grasp from pictures and our website.
 A tour is a great way to see camp for yourself while you hear from our staff details of what camp is like.
 Please fill out this form to schedule your tour!

 Bring-A-Friend – Bring a friend who has never before been to a Covenant Harbor summer camp program, and you each save $50.
-You must both attend the same week of camp, and you must register the same day (applicable for 6-night camps only).
+You must both attend the same week of camp, and you must register the same day (applicable for 5 or 6-night camps only).

 Early Registration – Save $35 when you register and pay in full by May 15.
 Your registration and payment must be completed in full by May 15 – no exceptions.
 You may use this discount in addition to the Bring-a-Friend discount.
 Please note: meeting the early registration discount does not guarantee camp availability.